tgc-bot/FourAcesContracts/Membership.md

         face-down card to their right hand

     4. The player continues to play as per normal, but MUST start with their left hand, then continue to their right.
-They cannot return to their left hand once stuck, won or lost.
+They CANNOT return to their left hand once stuck, won or lost.

-    5. If the player splits on Aces, then they cannot hit or double – they must take only one card for each and are stuck with those hands.
+    5. If the player splits on Aces, then they CANNOT hit or double – they MUST take only one card for each and are stuck with those hands.

 3. The player MAY decide to double-down their hand if they have not yet